react-fullstack/slush-react-fullstack/MILESTONES.md

 - Port from Slush to Yeoman.
 - This shouldn't be too hard - Use these templates but learn grunt

-- Custom Folder Names Upon Sub Generation
+- Custom Injection into existing files upon generation of subroutes.
+- Improve Gulp File - Minification etc.

 - BLOG!
 Tutorial or even a 'how good is this'.
 - Use it in your next project